akopetsch/swe1r-assets/README.md

 This project is still heavily WIP.
 This is an early preview release, and I welcome your feedback or contributions (forks, pull-requests, issues) to improve it, but you have to expect that the code base will change frequently due to refactorings and new features until things calm down a bit.
-Development is discussed in a Discord modding channel related to the game.
+Development is discussed in the [Discord modding channel](https://discord.gg/nXFYEYQJ).

 The following are some major domains to work on: